-The air exhaust from the condensing unit is hot and will be 25 to 35 degrees F above the entering temperature.
-The condensing units are rated for a maximum temperature of 115 degrees F. The condensing units should be installed in a well-ventilated area to ensure proper air flow across the condenser coil and to limit short cycling.
+The air exhaust from the condensing unit is hot and will be 25 to 35 degrees F or 15°C to 20°C above the entering temperature.
+The condensing units are rated for a maximum temperature of 115 degrees F(46°C).
+The condensing units should be installed in a well-ventilated area to ensure proper air flow across the condenser coil and to limit short cycling.